Latest Post Office Small Saving Schemes Interest Rates – Jul-2019 to Sep-2019

 What are the changes done in Post Office Interest Rates now for July to Sept 2019?

-These latest post office rates are applicable for investments made from 1st July, 2019 to 30th September, 2019.
+These new interest rates on post office schemes are from 1st July, 2019 to 30th September, 2019.
 Here are the key changes.

 1) Post Office Term Deposit interest rates are reduced by 0.1% for 1 year to 5 year period.
 These Term deposit rates are now at 6.9% for 1 to 3 years and 7.7% for 5 years tenure.

 2) 5 Year recurring deposit rates rates are reduced from 7.3% to 7.2%.